 So, they’re more sanitary, less apt to become misaligned, and you can still adequately hear the outside environment.
 Be careful though, not to play them too loud, because they can deliver enough volume to mask out exterior sounds like cars coming.

-The rubber edge cushions around each audio driver appear in the older stock earbuds have been eliminated on the Earpods, with no discernible impact on comfort.
-These deteriorated quickly and fell off anyhow.
-So it’s good that Apple abolished their use in this modernized version of their classic earbuds.
+The rubber edge cushions around each audio driver appear in the older stock earbuds are gone on the Apple Earpods.
+This has no impact on comfort that we could feel.
+It’s good that they got rid of these edge cushions as they deteriorated quickly and fell off anyhow.

-The left and right earbuds are embossed with easy-to-read L and R letters respectively, located on the business side of the driver assembly.
-Easy to find therefore.
+The left and right earbuds are embossed with easy-to-read L and R letters respectively.
+Find these labels on the business side of each earbud.

-Hard to confuse LEFT and RIGHT speakers.
-Earpods employ a symmetrical ear bud design, in which the LEFT bud fits most comfortably and sounds the best, in the left ear, and the RIGHT bud fits best into the RIGHT ear.
+Earpods use a symmetrical ear bud design, in which the LEFT bud fits and sounds best in the left ear.
+Also, the RIGHT bud sounds and fits best in the RIGHT ear.

 Excellent sensitivity, producing somewhat higher levels of clipping free volume as the iPod stock buds for a given volume setting.

-Roughly the same front-to-back depth as the iPod stock earbuds.
-So they do not jut outward from the ear any further than is actually necessary.
-So they’re fairly comfortable when listening in bed, with one ear resting on a pillow.
+Apple Earpods do not jut outward from the ear very much.
+So they’re quite comfy when listening in bed, with one ear resting on a pillow.

-Thirty inches of highly flexible audio cable is provided from the bottom of the Y vertex to the audio connector, and an additional twelve inches of cable from the top of the Y to the drivers.
+Thirty inches of highly flexible cable from the bottom of the Y vertex to the audio connector.
+Then, there’s twelve more inches of cord from the top of the Y to each earbud.

-Low magnetism leakage.
 You could make the drivers in the older stock earphones repel each other if you held them the right way.
-And they’d stick to some surfaces.
-However no discernible magnetism leaks out of these Earpods drivers.
+Plus, they’d stick to some surfaces.
+But very little if any magnetism leaks from Apple Earpods.

 Disadvantages, Problems, Cons, and Concerns of the Apple Earpods

-These are moderately expensive earbuds, and indeed most of us hate expense.
-But you really get what you pay for in this product; a great-sounding, well-supported earphone.
+These are fairly costly earbuds, and indeed most of us hate expense.
+But you really get what you pay for in this product.
+We have a great-sounding, well-supported earphone.

-No travel pouch included.
-However, with a little effort, they can easily be wrapped back up and stored in the original plastic case (inner case), though this would take a bit more time than just throwing them into a pouch.
+But you can easily wrap them back up and store in the original plastic case.
+Yes, this would take a bit more time than just throwing them into a pouch.

-May be inappropriate for certain environments, where the user would like not to hear much surrounding noise.
-Since these buds do not actually “plug up” the ear canal, they only somewhat reduce outside noises from being heard while listening.
+May be wrong for some environments, where the user would like not to hear much outside noise.
+Since these buds do not “plug up” the ear canal, they only somewhat reduce these sounds.
+So outside noise can distract in this product.

 Likewise, these do not keep the sound inside the ear very well.
 So you may disturb nearby passengers on trains and planes, if you play your music very loud.

-Given the highly miniaturized form of the cables and connections here, these earphones cannot be repaired, practically, as the wires inside are hair-thin.
+Given the small form of the cables and plug on Apple Earpods, these earphones cannot be repaired, practically.
+Indeed, the wires inside are hair-thin.
 So once they break, they’re done.
 We don’t mind this for el cheapo earbuds.
-But we’d like to be able to fix our earbuds should they fail, the more expensive they become.
+But we’d like to be able to fix our earbuds should they fail.